 The defense time and date are to be scheduled so that every member of the Dissertation Committee can be present for the entire proceedings.
 To be prudent, a room should be reserved for three hours.
 The student is charged with the responsibility of scheduling a room, and developing a seminar notice.
-He/she may use the Offices of the BREP for publication and dissemination of the notice.
+He/she may use the SOMREO for publication and dissemination of the notice.